15 Dec Aggravated Assault

-- Committing any assault against a police officer, peace officer, constable, firefighter, emergency treatment paramedic, teacher, school employee, or licensed healthcare professionals engaging in their occupational duties, public defenders or criminal prosecutors.
+- Committing any assault against a police officer, peace officer, constable, firefighter, emergency treatment paramedic, teacher, school employee, or licensed healthcare professionals engaging in their occupational duties, or against public defenders or criminal prosecutors.

-- Committing a misdemeanor assault while violating a valid order of protection or restraining orders.
+- Committing a misdemeanor assault while violating a valid order of protection or a restraining order.

-- Gaining control or attempting to gain control of a police officer’s firearm or other weapon.
+- Gaining control or attempting to gain control of a police officer’s firearm or other weapons.

-- Perpetrator is over 18 years old and the victim assaulted is a minor under the age of 15.
+- the perpetrator being aged 18 years or older, and the victim assaulted being a minor under the age of 15.

-- Using a deadly weapon or dangerous object to use as a weapon towards an individual.
+- Using a deadly weapon, or a dangerous object that is used as a weapon, against an individual.

-Aggravated assault is taken very seriously in Arizona and can be severely charged.
-Based on the mitigating and aggravating circumstances surrounding the assault, you could be charged with any class of felony with standard presumptive sentencing.
-The punishment could range from the least severe, a Class 6 felony of 18 months in prison, to the most severe, a Class 2 felony with up to 21 years in prison.
+Based on the mitigating (less severe) or aggravating (more severe) circumstances surrounding a felony assault, a person in Arizona could be charged with any class of felony and receive the standard presumptive sentencing for that class.
+The least severe sentence is a class 6 felony charge of 18 months in prison.
+The most severe sentence is a class 2 felony charge of up to 21 years in prison.